MarcoYou/MarcoYou.github.io/_posts/2020-12-13-01-Econometrics:-LLN-&-CLT.md

 - \\(R^2 = 1\\) means a perfect linear relationship;
 - As \\(R^2\\) increases, the \\(Y_i\\) are closer and closer to belonging to the OLS fitted line.
 Which means our fitted line gaines more and more prediction power;
 - But! do not focus to much on the \\(R^2\\).
 It is often a useful summary measure but it telles us nothing about causality.

+## 3. Regression

+Now that we know what is "fitting", we have to know what is "regression" Let's take a practical case to discuss it better.

+On average, people with more schooling earn more than people with less schooling.

+This connection has an enormous predictive power in spite of the large variation in individual circumstances that sometimes clourds this fact.

+Of course the fact that more educated people earn more than less educated people does not mean that schooling causes earnings to increase.

+Even without resolving the causality inssue, it is clear that education predicts earnings in a narrow statistical sense.